microsoft/app-innovation-workshop/Walkthrough Guide/07 API Management/README.md

 You can find a our API Management portal running [here](https://contosomaintenance.portal.azure-api.net/)

 ### Exploring APIs
-You can explore APIs with API Management and even get automatically generated snippets in a variety of languages which demonstrate whats required to interact with the Azure services.
+You can explore APIs with API Management and even get automatically generated snippets in a variety of languages which demonstrate what's required to interact with the Azure services.

 ![Developer Portal showing the Get Job API](Assets/DeveloperPortalApiView.png)